juztin/misty/README.md

 # Misty

-Helper scripts that create a Geth node with 10 accounts, with balances of 999, and start an auto-mining Geth instance along with Mist.
+Collection of helper scripts that facilitate getting a private Geth node, with 10 prefunded accounts, up and running, as well as linking Mist up with the private node.

 ### Prerequisites

-The only requirements to use the helper scripts are having `Geth` installed, and a `Bash` shell.
+ - Bash
+ - Geth 1.8
+ - Truffle 4.1

 ### Setup